kkb75281/skapi-chat-html-template/README.md

 This example features examples such as:

-- Creating, joining, and leaving rooms
+- Creating, joining, and leaving chat rooms
-- Sending and receiving messages
+- Sending and receiving websocket messages
-- Fetching partcipants info
+- Fetching messengers info
+- Sending private messeges to user

+All the main code is in **welcome.html**

 ## Recommeded VSCode Extention